Christewart/elements/alpha-README.md

   One-of-one address: 22E8NxAdeYCatCFXFeLUbhfzBxUioGxP3dk9VH849exka9umWLkxzRmFFEwsLKR1pjPeE8UZRkVEQ7uab
   P2SH address: 2NCs5ufweTL8VHKNT6wrZMTkrnnmpZCy99j
 ```
-  This sends 1 BTC to the addres `2N3..`
+  This sends 1 BTC to the addres `2N3..`.
+This address is controlled by the functionaries of the alpha sidechain.
+The address `2NC..` is used to verify that you are the owner of the sidechain coins - that is outputs on the sidechain should spendable by the owner of `2NC..`.
 ```bash
   [matt@2ca87f82dd9a bitcoin]$ ./contrib/sidechain-manipulation.py send-to-sidechain 2NCs5ufweTL8VHKNT6wrZMTkrnnmpZCy99j 1
   Sending 1 to 2N3zXjbwdTcPsJiy8sUK9FhWJhqQCxA8Jjr...